Sanjay-K-Sah/weatherapp_django/README.md

 6. Use this command to start your project.(Use this command: django-admin startproject YourProjectName)

-7. Use this command to startapp.(Use this command: python manage.py startapp YourAppName)
+7. Use this command to startapp.(Use this command: django-admin startapp YourAppName)

 8. Make a urls.py file in YourAppName folder.